0xKZ/website/README.md

 # Public Website Repo

-This is a public repository because I don't want to pay money to host a static page from a private repository.
+This is a public repository because I am too cheap to pay the money required to host a static page from a private repository.

-The website is ugly and simple because it gets the job done and I want to minimize my maintenence effort.
+The website is simple because it gets the job done and I want to minimize my maintenence effort.
 I'm a web/frontend noob, and I want to spend my energy getting better at other things, so I am not particularly interested in becoming an expert here.
 Forgive me.

 # Setup